African Books Collective: Background

 After independence, most African governments adopted a dual strategy for public education: While primary schools are mainly teaching vernacular langages such as Kiswahili in Tanzania, secondary schools and colleges often use English or French.
 The textbooks, however, have still been mainly produced by international companies, such as Oxford University Press or Macmillan and their local subsidiaries.
 To produce the large numbers of schoolbooks for African students, international aid was often requested by governments.
 International aid policies in Africa—especially during the 1980s and 1990s—focused on supplying books to schools without considering their origin, cultural relevance, or developmental impact.
 These policies, shaped by mechanisms such as international competitive bidding, overwhelmingly favoured foreign publishers.
 As a result, African publishing houses were sidelined, creating an environment where many indigenous publishers struggled to stay afloat or were forced to shut down altogether.

 Other structural challenges for publishers in Africa are copyright infringements and inadequate enforcement of copyright law, as well as few and underfunded public libraries.
 As books are often too expensive relative to their income, few Africans are reading for pleasure as opposed to practical books, such as dictionaries or required reading for education.
-Further, bookshops and stationary shops are rare, especially in rural areas, where school libraries are often the only places offering children suitable material for educational reading.
+Further, bookshops and stationery shops are rare, especially in rural areas, where school libraries are often the only places offering children suitable material for educational reading.

-Despite of this, African publishers have been able to produce books locally, but international distribution has been challenging, as books rarely reached readers outside their country.
+Despite this, African publishers have been able to produce books locally, but international distribution has been challenging, as books rarely reached readers outside their country.
 As part of a country's sovereign cultural policy, however, its ability to protect, develop and share its identity, culture and knowledge through books and other media is fundamental.